Ghenghis/Travian-Solo/docs/PRODUCTION-READINESS-CHECKLIST.md

 **DO NOT DEPLOY TO PRODUCTION** until at least all CRITICAL and HIGH priority issues are resolved.

 Current codebase is suitable for:
-- ✅ Development/testing on Replit
+- ✅ Local Docker development/testing
 - ✅ Understanding the architecture
 - ❌ Production deployment